William Matthew Scott: Herne Bay Pageant, 1937

-This is The Herne Bay Pageant in Celebration of the Coronation of their Majesties King George V1 and Queen Elizabeth which was written and directed by Will Scott for performance in Herne Bay on 13 and 14 May 1937.
-It consists of an introduction and six single-scene episodes showing how the town celebrated previous coronations and events, each representing eras of Herne Bay's history: 1821, 1831, 1838, 1902, 1911 and 1937.
-Some scenes reveal historical moments: for example the 1911 episode mentions fields laid out for development on Westcliff.
-Some of the scenes are humorous: for example the 1838 episode includes a light mockery of reactionary attitudes, showing an elderly resident worrying that the new clock tower is déclassé.
-The 1937 episode includes a parade of individuals carrying placards representing all the institutions, groups and societies of Herne Bay.
-The entire pageant promotes pride in Herne Bay through understanding of its development from a fishing village to a complex town and tourist attraction.
+This is The Herne Bay Pageant in Celebration of the Coronation of their Majesties King George V1 and Queen Elizabeth which took place in the Pier Pavilion with a large cast, and was written and directed by Will Scott for performance in Herne Bay on 13 and 14 May 1937.
+It consisted of an introduction and six single-scene episodes showing how the town celebrated previous coronations and events.
+Each episode represented eras of Herne Bay's history: 1821, 1831, 1838, 1902, 1911 and 1937.
+The event featured small, local, real and fictional events, within that framework.
+For example the 1911 episode mentioned fields laid out for development on Westcliff.
+Some of the scenes were humorous: for example the 1838 episode included a light mockery of reactionary attitudes, showing an elderly resident worrying that the new clock tower was déclassé.
+The 1937 episode included a parade of individuals carrying placards representing all the institutions, groups and societies of Herne Bay.
+The entire pageant promoted pride in Herne Bay through understanding of its development from a fishing village to a complex town and tourist attraction.
 Lawrence Noble, who took part in the pageant in 1937, recalled in 1998: "He was a shy and modest man.
 He wrote the pageant script, directed, assembled the cast and humoured and persuaded all the disparate elements.
-Will Scott loved Herne Bay."
+Will Scott loved Herne Bay".